ieco-lab/scari/README.md

 ## How to Use this Project

 Before diving into this project and our modeling workflow, an end user should:
-1. read the [companion paper](), which outlines the conceptual underpinnings for this project
+1. Read the [companion paper](), which outlines the conceptual underpinnings for this project
-2. download, build and install this package locally
+2. Download, build and install this package locally
-3. install the package `renv`, which ensures that R package versions are consistent for running this package (this creates a project-specific R package library, so it should not affect your main library)
+3. Install the package `renv`, and run `renv::restore()` inside the R project, which ensures that your R package versions are consistent for running this package.
+(NOTE: this creates a project-specific R package library, so it should not affect your main library).
-4. run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/scari/blob/master/vignettes/010_initialize_pkg.Rmd), which initializes `renv` and lists our package's dependencies.
+4. Run the first vignette, [010_initialize_renv](https://github.com/ieco-lab/scari/blob/master/vignettes/010_initialize_pkg.Rmd), which initializes `renv` and lists our package's dependencies.
 5. See "Get Started" for help in using our package to:
   - Produce localized reports on SLF risk to viticulture, and
   - Recreate our analysis for another invasive species of interest

+### Notes about using this package's code

+I use some of the followin conventions to ensure that the package's .html files render correctly, the code is not overly cumbersome to run, and that data aren't re-downloaded unnecessarily:

+- I have added a number of `if()` statements throughout my vignettes, usually to prevent data from being downloaded again unnecessarily.
+Simply change the `FALSE` within the `if()` statement to `TRUE` to run a chunk.
+- I have a chunk near the beginning of every vignette that sets the global chunk options: `knitr::opts_chunk$set(eval = FALSE)`.
+This prevents the code from running automatically when the vignette is rendered.
+You can change this to `TRUE` if you want to run the code in that chunk.
+- I have added html comment tags (`<!--` and `-->`) to the code chunks that I do not want to run automatically as the website is rendered.
+Much of the code that is commented out is redundant, but I have left it in the code for reference so as not to disrupt the true workflow.
+You can remove these comments if you want to run the code in those chunks.

 ### Computing Information